CIRCSE/SPARQL-queries/README.md

 - lemmi-POS-gender.rq: counts the lemmas in the LiLa Knowledge Base having a specific Part-of-Speech (e.g., NOUN) and a specific gender (e.g., neuter);
 - lemmi-POS-suffix.rq: retrieves the lemmas in the Lemma Bank with a specific Part-of-Speech (e.g., NOUN) and a suffix;
 - lemmi-POS.rq: retrieves the lemmas in the lemmaBank with a specific Part-of-Speech (e.g., NOUN);
+- lexicons.rq: lists all the lexicons currently available in the LiLa Knowledge Base;
 - protoItalic-Monarchia.rq: retrieves all the lemmas with a Proto-Italic reconstructed form in the "Monarchia" of Dante Alighieri;
+- synset-frame.rq: finds the forms that have a specific synset in the currently revised portion of Latin WordNet (e.g. 00179311-v: "take out, take away") and a valency frame with specific functor (e.g., ADDR "addressee") in Latin Vallex;
 - tokens.rq: given a lemma (e.g., "occido"), it retrieves all the tokens having that lemma in the works linked in the LiLa knowledge base;
 - UDante-affix.rq: given an affix (e.g., “in- (negative)”), it finds all the lemmas with such affix in UDante and IT-TB;
 - UDante-lexicalbase.rq: given a lexical base (e.g., "loquor"), it finds all the lemmas belonging to the same lexical base in Dante and IT-TB;